-For private conversations regarding LGBTQIA+ concerns
+For conversations regarding LGBTQIA+ concerns

 Students and community members have asked about particular channels for reporting LGBTQIA+ concerns or asking related questions in CSE.
 While gender and gender identities and sexual orientations are explicitly celebrated parts of Michigan Engineering Diversity, and any person or resource listed on this page would be happy to discuss such issues, some may feel more comfortable approaching people who self-identify as part of that community, such as:

 Those who are required to report your concerns of prohibited behavior involving sexual assault, sexual or gender-based misconduct, intimate partner violence, stalking, or retaliation related to reports of any of the above concerns, are called individuals with reporting obligations (IROs).
 IROs can also help you to make a report yourself.

 Be aware that if you share information with IROs, they are mandated to share information they receive about any prohibited conduct with the Equity, Civil Rights and Title IX (ECRT) Office, and you will likely be contacted by ECRT for more information regarding your concerns and to make you aware of your options.